ailinnesse/NLP_Differentiate_Bioinformatics_Data_Science_texts/README.md

  - 01_Data_Mining - In this notebook, I collected the data from Bioinformatics and Data Science Subredits.
  - 02_EDA_and_Cleaning -  I explored and cleaned the data.

- - 02_Visualisations - Visualize relationships between the Gradient of the land, Garage Area, and Sale Price.
-Checking Sale Price correlation with features and between each other.
- - 03_Preprocessing_and_Feature_Engineering - Log scale Sale price, process features for modeling
  - 04_Model_Gradient - Several different models to investigate the relationship between the Sale Price and the Gradient of the land.
  - 05_Model_Garage_Area - Models to predict House Prices depending on the Garage Size.
  - 06_Kaggle_Models - Models for Kaggle competition.